bcaffo/regmodsbook/manuscript/08_multivariate.md

 ### Multivariable regression analyses: adjustment
-If I were to present evidence of a relationship between breath mint useage (mints per day, X) and pulmonary function (measured in FEV), you would be skeptical.
+If I were to present evidence of a relationship between breath mint usage (mints per day, X) and pulmonary function (measured in FEV), you would be skeptical.
 Likely, you would say, 'smokers tend to use more breath mints than non smokers, smoking is related to a loss in pulmonary function.
 That's probably the culprit.'
 If asked what would convince you, you would likely say, 'If non-smoking breath mint users had lower lung function than non-smoking non-breath mint users and, similarly, if smoking breath mint users had lower lung function than smoking non-breath mint users, I'd be more inclined to believe you'.